-Our work in this paper is applicable to vanilla SGD, which is mostly widely used in practice.
-We use the ASGD iterate as the estimate for model parameter at the $n$-th step.
+Our work in this paper is applicable to vanilla SGD, which is most widely used in practice.
+We use the ASGD iterate as the estimate for the model parameter at the $n$-th step.
 We set step size $\eta_{i} = \eta i^{-\alpha} (i\ge 1$) with $\eta>0$ and $\alpha\in(0.5, 1)$ as suggested by \citet{polyak1992acceleration}.
 Define